hkust-vgd/shrec17/README.md

 ![Object distribution in the dataset](images/objectDistribution.png?raw=true)

 By following the idea in the ShapeNet dataset, we split our dataset into training, validation, and test set.
 The split ratio is 50/25/25%.
-The training and validation data could be downloaded [here](https://drive.google.com/drive/folders/0B2BQi-ql8CzeOTZaa2Fvem5xb2s).
+All data could be downloaded [here](https://drive.google.com/drive/folders/0B2BQi-ql8CzeOTZaa2Fvem5xb2s).

 The objects in both SceneNN and ShapeNet are grouped into categories and subcategories, which are stored in CSV files.
 All categories and subcategories for training and validation are provided in `train.csv` and `validation.csv`.
 The `test.csv` has categories removed for evaluation purposes.
 In general, we will first consider categories in the evaluation.
 The subcategories could be used for more rigorous evaluation after using categories.